swapnilmishra/layout_example/DETAILS.md

 There seems to be some problem with npm proxy module while communicating with Simscale api so, right now the data which, api returns is beings put into a [data file](https://github.com/swapnilmishra/layout_example/blob/master/src/api/data.js) and using ```setTimeout``` api behaviour is mocked.

+### Note regarding CSS

+CSS is per component i.e every component will have its own styles.scss file at the same level.
+Accessing CSS using style-loader module of webpack.
+This gives adavantage of keeping the CSS flat, avoiding issues with global CSS.
+Inheritence can still be acheived using SASS.
+Becasue CSS classnames will be referenced in JS this provides opportunity to perform static analysis and results in lesser/no unused CSS.

 ## Features and UI overview

 * Fully responsive